JuliaDynamics/Agents.jl/docs/src/examples.md

 The simplest, and most thoroughly discussed example we have is [Schelling's segregation model](@ref).
-Here, you will learn how to create an agent, define its actions, collect data from an experiment, plot results and even how to set up multiple experiments in parallel.
+Here, you will learn how to create an agent, define its actions, collect data from an experiment, plot results, save the model to a file and even how to set up multiple experiments in parallel.

 [Opinion spread](@ref) is another all-round showcase of these topics, with some interesting, yet more complicated dynamics.